Optimal Control of an SIR Model with Noncompliance as a Social Contagion: Introduction

 In this paper, we are interested in incorporating human behavioral effects into a Susceptible-Infected-Recovered (SIR) type compartmental model for epidemic spread of a generic infectious disease.
 At the outset of an epidemic, governments will enact public health protocols meant to slow disease spread.
 However, adherence with non-pharmaceutical intervention (NPI) measures such as mask-wearing, shelter-at-home mandates, and social distancing is certainly imperfect.
 For example, Dolan provides an interesting account of opposition to prolonged public health protocols during the 1918 Flu epidemic and the actions of the so-called ``anti-mask league" \cite{Unmasking}, and in a study by the Pew Research Center from June 4-10, 2020 during the height of the COVID 19 pandemic, 16\% of $9654$ Americans surveyed reported that they ``hardly ever" or ``never" wear a mask \cite{Pew}.
 Likewise, the Angus Reid Institute reported on July 15, 2020 that 45\% of 1503 Canadians surveyed responded that they ``rarely" or ``never" wear masks, and among the 1202 participants who reported that they do not always wear masks, 15\% reported that their main reason for not wearing a mask is that they believe masks are ineffective and 11\% reported their main reason for not wearing a mask as ``no one else is wearing them" \cite{Angus}.
 Other studies reported similar levels of nonadherence with several types of NPIs \cite{NC1,NC3,NC2}.
 From reports like this, it appears that there will always be nontrivial subpopulations who do not comply with NPI measures, and given evidence that NPI measures have a positive effect on epidemic outcomes \cite{NPIEffectiveness}, accounting for this noncompliance is key to increasing fidelity in mathematical models of epidemiology.

 Accordingly, we propose a compartmental model for epidemiology wherein the population is split into those who comply with public health protocols (dubbed the \emph{compliant} population), and those who do not comply (dubbed the \emph{noncompliant} population).
 The disease is assumed to spread slower among the compliant population.
 Social contagion theory \cite{SCTOverview} posits that attitudes, opinions and behaviors can spread among a population in a manner similar to that of an infectious disease, and has been used to model prescription and illicit drug use \cite{SCdrugs0, SCdrugs1, SCdrugs2}, alcohol consumption \cite{SCalcohol}, governmental corruption \cite{SCcorruption}, adverse mental health conditions such as depression \cite{SCdepression}, and public sentiment \cite{SC_publicSentiment} in a variety of contexts including opinions regarding anti-smoking legislation \cite{SCantismoking} and, importantly, vaccine and treatment uptake during epidemics \cite{SCvaccines0,SCvaccines}.
-Given this, and the aforementioned study wherein people reported not wearing masks because ``no one else is wearing them" \cite{Angus}, we suppose that the attitude of noncompliance with NPIs spreads throughout the population as a social contagion.
-We further imagine a policy-maker with several different options for epidemic control who aims to minimize a cost functional which trades off costs for increased infections and increased noncompliance with economic costs for increased use of controls.
+Given this, and the aforementioned study wherein people reported not wearing masks because ``no one else is wearing them" \cite{Angus}, we suppose that the attitude of noncompliance with NPIs spreads throughout the population as a social contagion. \WW{This provides a framework for studying epidemic control with dynamic human behavioral consideration, as opposed to treating behaviors as fixed or externally-prescribed.} We further imagine a policy-maker with several different options for epidemic control who aims to minimize a cost functional which trades off costs for increased infections and increased noncompliance with economic costs for increased use of controls.